 It might be said that everything stems from a growing listenership.
 If you’re a solo or team-based entrepreneur publishing relevant, captivating content through your podcasts, growth in listenership can be harnessed for direct sales tactics.
 Perhaps pushing a service or product that you’ve had a hand in.

 The possibilities are limitless – nail varnish, domestic chores, web development, the homemade pet food empire you’ve been sitting on for years…

 There’s no harm in plugging yourself.
 Rewards come to those who work for them, and it’s your efforts that have garnered a following of some magnitude.
 Listeners will understand and (potentially) reciprocate, as they already trust you, to a degree: a fantastic primer for flogging what you’re passionate about.

 There are a number of companies looking for affiliates to resale their products for a commission.
-We have to say, though, that the associated offer has to tie directly into the podcast’s theme, or else falls flat on its face.
-A vapid and random product plug undermines your sense of cohesion, as if you’re desperate to make cash instead of fans.
+We have to say, though, that the associated offer has to tie directly into the podcast’s theme.
+Otherwise, it falls flat on its face.
+A vapid and random product plug undermines your sense of cohesion.
+It might make it seem as if you’re desperate to make cash instead of fans.

 A fitness podcast, for instance, wouldn’t gain much kudos for selling cake mix.
 Yet a show centering on pop-culture has a heavenly, ready-made audience for printed t-shirts and commemorative artwork.
 Consider what’ll make your following feel more like they’re ‘part of the club.’